Garden Guide Training

 - Prepare and research current seasonal highlights for scheduled tours

-- Arrive 30 minutes early to check in with BBG staff and meet with other Guides
+- Arrive 30 minutes early to check in with BBG staff and meet with other Garden Guides

 - Provide timely notification of any change in your schedule and availability

-- Attend monthly continuing education “refresher” workshops and occasional special training about new gardens or programs
+- Attend plant walks and occasional special trainings about new gardens or programs

 - Free admission to Brooklyn Botanic Garden

-- Monthly “refresher” workshops covering current and interesting topics and Garden updates
+- Monthly refresher workshops and plant walks covering current events, interesting topics, and Garden updates

 - Invitation to the annual Volunteer Recognition Dinner